Seagram (horse)

 Seagram (c.1980-1997) was a New Zealand bred Thoroughbred racehorse, famous for his victory in the 1991 Grand National sponsored by his namesake Seagram.
 This was his only notable victory.
-He came close to winning the Whitbread and was pulled up at the 27th fence in the 1992 Grand National.
+He came close to winning the Whitbread Gold Cup and was pulled up at the 27th fence in the 1992 Grand National.
 He lived in retirement until his death at the age of 17.